ignaciomarvinjohn/meme-uet-hmt/README.md

 Source code will be provided soon!

 # Updates
 - 2024/07/09: Paper is published in IEEE Access.
+Started the documentation in the GitHub.

 # Setup

 ## Dependencies
-A yaml file and some installation instructions will be provided.
+Our work is developed in Windows 10 operating system.
+We used conda environment with the following dependencies:
+- Python 3.7
+- Cuda Toolkit 11.7
+- PyTorch 1.13

 # Training

 # Inference

+# Contact
+For inquiries, kindly send an email to mjci@sju.ac.kr

 # Citation
 ```